 - The binary artifact - usually a CRX Package.
 Please note that the maximum attachment size is 50 MB so if your package exceeds 50 MB you'll need to work out a different way of transferring it to the reviewer.

 Each of these items is mandatory.

 Our AEM review team will review the materials you provide and test your connector to ensure that it meets the quality standards necessary for inclusion on the Adobe Software Distribution service.
-The review time varies depending on the number of reviews in the queue and the partner level but is generally 2 weeks for our Innovate partners.
+The review time varies depending on the number of reviews in the queue and the partner level but is generally 2 weeks for our Silver partners.
 After the review is completed, if your packages passes review, it will be added to the Adobe Software Distribution service and you will be notified via the ticket.
 If the package does not initially pass the review, the reviewer will contact you via the ticket and let you know what the problems are.
 If there are major problems that might take substantial time to resolve, the reviewer may decide to close the ticket and you will need to submit a new ticket after you've completed the changes.